-2. Effective upon the commencement of the spring instructional period of 2008, Framingham State College shall make such adjustments to the contractual stipends as are required to implement the following rank minima for the teaching of four-credit courses:
+2. Effective upon the commencement of the fall instructional period of 2012, Framingham State University shall make such adjustments to the contractual stipends as are required to implement the rank minima as appearing in §A(1) above, and thereafter Framingham State University shall make such adjustments to the contractual stipends consistent with §A during the corresponding instructional periods.